gsoules/MkDocs/digital-archive/docs/developer/common-vocabulary-translator.md

 ### Top level translations

-The table below gives a general sense of which Nomenclature Xategories translate to which Common Vocabulary top level terms.
+The table below gives a general sense of which Nomenclature Categories translate to which Common Vocabulary top level terms.
 To see how specific Classes, Subclasses, and individual terms translate, you can look at the the [translation rules](#translation-rules) that the CVT follows.